SAP-samples/teched2022-IN261/exercises/ex0/README.md

 ### Option 1 - Clone the GitHub repository

-To check out the project, clone this GitHub repository by opening a terminal an typing:
+To check out the project, clone this GitHub repository by opening a terminal and typing:

 ```
 git clone https://github.com/SAP-samples/teched2022-IN261